Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Experiment Results and Analysis

+\paragraph{\textsc{Select2Reason} yields higher quality comparing with datasets in prior methods.} We conduct a comparative analysis with \textsc{LIMO}~\citep{limo} and \textsc{S1}~\citep{s1} in data quality.
+Specifically, we select approximately 1k long-CoT instructions from each synthesized data pool to evaluate performance across five benchmarks.
+As shown in Table~\ref{tab:compare_prior_work}, the model trained on instructions selected by \textsc{Select2Reason} consistently outperforms those trained on data selected by \textsc{LIMO} and \textsc{S1.1}.
+Furthermore, we apply \textsc{Select2Reason} to the full instruction pool used by \textsc{S1.0}, which comprises 59k examples with Gemini Flash Thinking responses (the full pool used by LIMO is not publicly available) to select a 1k subset, and again observe improved performance over the original selected 1k subset of \textsc{S1.0}.

-We evaluate it on \textit{Chinese-DeepSeek-R1-Distill-data}, a open-source dataset containing 110k Chinese instructions spanning mathematics, STEM, and general domains, with Long-CoT responses generated by DeepSeek-R1.
-To assess the generalizability of \textsc{Select2Reason}, we directly apply the joint ranker trained on OpenR1-Math-220k for data selection.
-Results in Table~\ref{tab:chinese_results} show that fine-tuning Qwen2.5-Math-7B-Instruct on only the top 10\% subset selected by \textsc{Select2Reason} outperforms \textit{random}, \textit{diversity}, \textit{longest}, and \textit{difficult} baselines.
+\paragraph{\textsc{Select2Reason} demonstrates strong generalization capabilities by enabling low-cost transfer to other Long-CoT reasoning instruction pools.} To assess the generalizability of \textsc{Select2Reason} on \textit{Chinese-DeepSeek-R1-Distill-data}, we directly apply the joint ranker trained on OpenR1-Math-220k.
+Results in Table~\ref{tab:chinese_results} show that fine-tuning model on only the top 10\% subset selected by \textsc{Select2Reason} outperforms baselines.
 Notably, since this data pool contains a large proportion of generic, non-reasoning instructions, we conclude that this dilutes the model’s ability to acquire strong reasoning capabilities.
-Case studies of joint ranking are presented in Appendix~\ref{sec:case_chinese}, further underscoring the necessity of our selection method.
-The difficulty quantifier trained on \textit{OpenR1-Math-220k} assigns a high score to a competition-level Chinese math problem, and the corresponding reasoning trace is also relatively long, leading the joint ranker to give it a high ranking.
-In contrast, simpler math problems receive medium rankings, while general knowledge questions are ranked the lowest, which aligns with expectations.
-Despite not being trained on this specific instruction pool, the question-response joint ranker still successfully identifies high-quality reasoning instructions, demonstrating the notable generalizability of \textsc{Select2Reason}.
+Case studies of joint ranking are presented in Appendix~\ref{sec:case_chinese}, despite not being trained on this specific instruction pool, the joint ranker still successfully identifies high-quality reasoning instructions, demonstrating the notable generalizability of \textsc{Select2Reason}.

+\paragraph{\textsc{Select2Reason} demonstrates robust generalization across domains and model scales.} Beyond the mathematical domain, we extend our evaluation to broader reasoning tasks, including logical inference, scientific QA, and commonsense reasoning.
+As summarized in Figure~\ref{fig:generalization} (a), \textsc{Select2Reason} consistently achieves superior performance compared to baseline strategies, particularly on benchmarks such as ZebraLogic and GPQA, where long-CoT reasoning is essential.
+Furthermore, to assess robustness across model families and scales, we fine-tune two additional open-source models, Qwen2.5-3B-Instruct~\citep{qwen2.5} and LLaMA-3.1-8B-Instruct~\citep{llama}.
+The results in Figure~\ref{fig:generalization} (b)(c) confirm that \textsc{Select2Reason} maintains its advantage across both smaller-scale models and different architectures.
+Specifically, while absolute performance decreases with model size, the relative improvements over baselines remain consistent, validating that the effectiveness of our method is not confined to a single model family or scale.